-Barrick’s research interests include saxophone repertoire, pedagogy, jazz studies, and leadership studies.
+Barrick’s research interests include saxophone repertoire, pedagogy, and jazz studies.
 His scholarship has been published in the North American Saxophone Alliance’s Saxophone Symposium.
 In 2009, Lambert Academic Publishing published his book on the saxophone repertoire of composer Elliot Del Borgo.
-Barrick has presented research at the International Clarinet Association’s ClarinetFest 2012, the United States Navy Band International Saxophone Symposium, the national conference of the National Association of College Wind and Percussion Instructors, and at regional conferences of the College Music Society.
-Most recently, he led a roundtable discussion concerning faculty search processes at the 33rd Academic Chairpersons Conference.
+Barrick has presented at the International Clarinet Association’s ClarinetFest 2012, the United States Navy Band International Saxophone Symposium, the national conference of the National Association of College Wind and Percussion Instructors, the National In-Service Conference of the National Association for Music Education, and regional conferences the College Music Society.

 Originally from New Jersey, Barrick holds music degrees from the University of Nebraska-Lincoln (D.M.A.), the University of Tennessee (M.M.), and Indiana University of Pennsylvania (B.A. and B.S.).
 He is a proud Endorsing Artist for Conn-Selmer and performs on Selmer Paris saxophones.